Beckyem/User-Centric-Milestone-Project/README.md

 Visit our website: [Let's Play Donegal](https://beckyem.github.io/User-Centric-Milestone-Project/)

 # About
 This project is designed to provide parents/guardians with a list of outdoor activities to do in Co.
 Donegal that can either be for the kids, or for the whole family.
-From Summer Camps to Parks, we've got you covered!